Project-X-Mods/coffeelinux/README.md

 1. Pure Arch foundation using official repos (and a little AUR here and there) 1a.
 Built on a running version of itself. archiso was used : project github: https://github.com/archlinux/archiso

-2. A Cinnamon/Gnome Desktop Environment (Always the latest version)
+2. A Cinnamon/Gnome Desktop Environment to be modern, yet familiar in all the right ways.
+(Always the latest version/s due to Arch being a rolling release.)

 2a.
 Coffee wallpapers in user pictures folder and default location.